 - Reports: Each student will be required to submit one written, researched report on the authors being discussed.
 These will include a five-minute oral presentation on a writer of an assigned selection.
 You will also be expected to generate class discussion based on the selection by your author.
 Missed reports cannot be made up. - Group Research Project and Presentation: In order to establish a link between active learning and writing, you will be engaged in a collaborative project that includes a research paper and presentation.
 The purpose of this activity is to develop knowledge through research, as well as to promote exchange and understanding of varied viewpoints.
 You must be present for the presentation in order to get full credit. - Reading Responses: Readings will be used consistently with the course goal of enhancing ability in written communication and reading.
 The majority of the readings consist of analytical, critical, and argumentative essays.
 Students should write 1-2 pages of response to each of the works assigned as preparation for every class meeting.
 To receive full credit, you must analyze/evaluate the text selection AND share your own thoughts, feelings, and opinions.
 Do not simply summarize the article-demonstrate some interaction with the text.
 Reader responses will be graded on their completion and quality of content, though your score will be marked down if there are serious grammar errors that make your writing difficult to comprehend.
 The aim of these responses is to help sharpen your intuitive thinking and interpretative insight, as well as to generate ideas for your formal essays.
 In addition, it will benefit you to raise issues, take notes and be actively involved with the reading.
 Include questions and concerns that occur during your reading of the text so that we can address them in class discussions.
-Reading responses will not be accepted late.

-- Peer Review Workshops: Most out-of-class essays will be peer reviewed in class prior to the due date.
+Reading responses will not be accepted late. - Peer Review Workshops: Most out-of-class essays will be peer reviewed in class prior to the due date.
 These workshops are an important component of the writing process.
-They will give you the opportunity to receive valuable feedback from your peers, before revising your essay for the final draft.
+They will give you the opportunity to receive valuable feedback from your peers.
 A complete rough draft needs to be finished prior to the workshop; outlines or incomplete drafts will not be acceptable.
 You must turn in all workshop materials with the final copy of the essay.
-Missed workshops cannot be made up. - Research Paper: English 1B includes an introduction to the library and basic research strategies.
+Missed workshops cannot be made up. - Rhetoric Groups: Each student will be expected to work with the members of his/ her group to team-teach one rhetorical concept to the class.
+A successful instruction should be engaging and thoroughly clarify the assigned rhetorical concept to the class. - Research Paper: English 1B includes an introduction to the library and basic research strategies.
 You will learn how to locate materials and use them effectively (i.e. paraphrasing, quoting, summarizing) as well as proper citation formats.
 You will be required to write a traditional research paper and other short essays in which you use library research to inform your position or thesis.
 As part of this requirement, a University Librarian will lead one class session of your English 1B course.
 Attendance at this session is mandatory to understand the concepts of library research.